• Skip to primary navigation

 • No onions or tomatoes: There are no onions or tomatoes used here.
 So, if you have run out of those, then you can still cook up this delicious dish.

-• Get done in minutes: Just add the dal and veggies to the cooker and once its cooked, do a tempering of the spices.
+• Get done in minutes: Just add the dal and veggies to the cooker and once its cooked, do a tempering of the spices in oil or ghee.
 Thats it! you have a healthy dish ready in minutes.

 • Healthy: Both dal and snake gourd, which are used in this recipe are very nutritious.